mathemacode/PSF_ERAU/README.md

 # PSF ERAU Foster Care Project
- More ML modeling of PSF data, and building a PostgreSQL database for PSF data, ingestion, querying, etc.
+ More ML modeling of PSF data, and development of an app for child risk predictions based on case data.

- ## Main idea
- The original focus of continuing this project was to build a SQL database to query the records, then to create subsets / tables for specific ML models that could be exported and analysis continued in Python or R.  This is a continuation of the PSF project documented in [the FosterCare_Proj repository](https://github.com/mathemacode/FosterCare_Project).
+ This is a continuation of the PSF project documented in [the FosterCare_Proj repository](https://github.com/mathemacode/FosterCare_Project).

- However, after working with the data I decided to take a more narrowed approach in building a classification model to predict "circular" cases of more than 1 removal.
+ After working with the data a lot I decided to take a more narrowed approach in building a classification model to predict "circular" cases of more than 1 removal.
 This would mean that the child had been removed multiple times, as opposed to cases that simply have a number of placements (foster home to group home and back, or other).
 When originally working with the company